-- What is an [INSERT OBJECT HERE]?
+What exactly is an [INSERT OBJECT HERE]?

-Typically, conversations go like this:
+Typically, our conversations go something like this:

-Kicksaw: So how do you define an opportunity?
+Kicksaw: So, how do you define an opportunity?

 Customer: Well, we use them to track deals in progress, renewals and pilots.

-Kicksaw: Cool, so you probably track things like term dates, deal size and general notes about the deal.
+Kicksaw: Cool.
+So, you probably track things like term dates, deal size, and general notes about the deal.

-From our perspective, an object in Salesforce (as well as any other application) should be tightly defined and store the absolute minimum amount of information necessary to be effective.
+An object in Salesforce (as well as in any other application) should be tightly defined and store the absolute minimum amount of information necessary in order to be effective.
 Objects should also be unique and identifiably different from other objects.
 For example, consider how contacts related to accounts.
 They are fundamentally different, even though they are tightly associated with one another.

 - Billing Contact Name